Olexandr43/PvZ-JS-2.0/README.md

   * Sun collection and resource management ☀️
   * An arsenal of plants with special powers 💥
   * Responsive design for desktop and mobile 📱
-  * Iconic cartoon graphics and sound effects 🎨
+  * Iconic cartoon graphics 🎨

 ## 🏡 Getting Started